 It is unknown (yet) when this change will go live.

 However, not everything is perfect here.
 There are several drawbacks as well.
 Or maybe they should be called “Things to keep in mind”.

 No, that’s not because the GTM container requires some premium GTM subscription.
 However, you need to host that server-side container somewhere.
-And that’s where $$$ must be spent — Google Cloud Platform.
+And that’s where you spend the real $$$ on the Google Cloud Platform.

-In the production configuration, each server costs approximately $40 / month (USD).
+Each server costs approximately $40 / month (USD) in the production configuration.
 Each server is an App Engine instance with 1 vCPU, 0.5 GB memory, 10 GB disk in the Flexible environment.
-It is recommended to run a minimum of 3 servers to reduce the risk of data loss in case of a server outage.
-Hence, that’s at least $120 USD/month.
+Google recommends running a minimum of 3 servers to reduce the risk of data loss in case of a server outage.
+Hence, that’s at least $120/month.

-The more data you track/process, the higher the price will be.
+The more data you track/process, the higher the price is.

 You can also use other servers (by doing a manual setup).